aerospike-community/tinkerbench/tools/tinkerbench2/docs/uderstanding_command_line_interface.md

     -   A Gremlin query string.
 This string will be compiled and executed for analysis. **Examples**:
         -   `g.V(3).out().limit(5).path().by(values('code','city').fold()).tolist()`
         -   `g.V(%s).out().limit(5).path().by(values('code','city').fold()).tolist()` Where ‘%s’ will be substituted with a random vertex id from the vertex manager.
 For more information see \<\*\*vertex manager\>.
     -   A Predefined Query.
 A query defined using the TinkerBench framework.
-For more information see \<\*\*predefine reference\>.
+For more information see [Writing Predefined/Advance Queries](./writing_predefined_queries.md).
     -   The keyword ‘List’.
 If provided all other arguments are ignored.
 This will list all the predefined queries found in the [Java class path](https://en.wikipedia.org/wiki/Classpath).
-For more information see \<\*\*predefine reference\>.
+For more information see [Writing Predefined/Advance Queries](./writing_predefined_queries.md).
--   \--host, -h, -a (String, Default localhost) – One or more graph nodes’ IP address or host name.
+-   \--host, -n, -a (String, Default localhost) – One or more graph nodes’ IP address or host name.
 To provide multiple nodes, each node must be paired with this argument. **Examples**:
-    -   `–h myGraphNodeName`
+    -   `–n myGraphNodeName`
     -   `--host 10.1.1.1123`
-    -   `“-h 10.1.1.1123 -h 10.1.1.1124 -h 10.1.1.1125”`
+    -   `-n 10.1.1.1123 -n 10.1.1.1124 -n 10.1.1.1125`
+    -   `-n 10.1.1.1123,10.1.1.1124,10.1.1.1125`
         Example of providing multiple graph node addresses
 -   \--port (Integer, Default 8182) – Graph node’s connection port number.
 -   \--QueriesPerSec, -qps, -q (Integer, Default 100) -- The targeted number of queries per seconds.
 TinkerBench will try to achieve and maintain this target for the query duration based on the scheduler and worker arguments.
 See \<\*\*tuning\> for additional information.